 - The phone actually charges if plugged, but extremely slowly (powered off it goes faster).

 I had to replace the headphone jack + ribbon on my iPhone 3G.
 Therefore I needed to take most of it apart.

 When I put it back together, the headphone jack worked great, but there was no audio on the ear speaker.
 I realised I busted my proximity sensor once I made a test call, put the phone next to my face and the display didn't go black (plus the ear speaker didn't work, had to talk on the speaker or headphones).

 In addition, I noticed nothing happened when I plugged it in the computer.
 The battery won't charge and the iTunes won't detect a thing.
-If I plug it in while it's off (computer/wall)
+If I plug it in while it's off (computer/wall), it will turn on.

 I'm buying a replacement proximity sensor with ribbon cable to fix that bit, but I have no idea what to do with the battery issue.
 Everything seems intact in the logic board, I've checked for the SMD thing as described here.

 I've fixed the description of the problem to include my new findings.